marcoonroad/Coro-Simple/README.md

 ##### Coroutine: Verifying #####

-There's also a function called **ensure** in this module.
-Its main purpose is to check a value,
+There's also a function called **ensure** in this module (the other function, called 'assert', now is deprecated. 'ensure' is the new name for this functionality).
+Its main purpose is to check a value, so:
-so:

 * If given value isn't False, return it.
 * Otherwise, runs given block (other argument).